RapGenerator/SunMengxin/README.md

         This crawler is used for getting five topic words related given a word. input must be a single word and result is stored as topic_word.txt.
 # Day report
+    2018-8-20
+         take part in ICPR conference
+         take an interview
+         write an trip paper for Deecamp
+    2018-8-19
+         go to the National museum and Gui street 2018-8-18
+         debug the Seq2Seq code
+         debug the interface of xfyun
+         team building activity
     2018-8-17
         learn the output and state of RNN/LSTM and the meaning of num_layers and rnn_size visit the zhihu company